Crooked Media

 The company's offerings encompass a network of podcasts; a news and opinion website; live shows and tours; and a social media and live streaming presence.
-It aims to foster open conversation between liberals and support grassroots activism and political participation.
+It aims to foster open conversation between those with center-left political leanings and support grassroots activism and political participation.

-The company's flagship podcast, Pod Save America, airs twice weekly and averages more than 1.5 million listeners an episode.
+The company's flagship podcast, Pod Save America, airs thrice weekly and averages more than 1.5 million listeners an episode.
 In Fall 2018, four Pod Save America one-hour specials aired on HBO.
 By November of its first year, the podcast had been downloaded more than 120 million times, and 175 million times by February 2018.
+By 2024, the podcast counted over 20 million monthly listeners.

 The company is headquartered in Los Angeles, California.

 History

-Favreau, Lovett, Vietor, and Pfeiffer hosted The Ringer's Keepin' it 1600 political podcast from March 2016 until December 2016.
+Favreau, Lovett, Vietor, and Pfeiffer hosted The Ringer's Keepin' It 1600 political podcast from March 2016 until December 2016.

-In 2016 Favreau, Lovett, and Vietor started podcasting and activism on a full-time basis.
+In 2016, Favreau, Lovett, and Vietor started podcasting and activism on a full-time basis.
 The three formed the Crooked Media company in January 2017 and launched a new podcast called Pod Save America the following month.
 Pfeiffer opted not to join the company, and instead to co-host the Thursday edition of the show.
 Crooked Media is named after a favorite term used by Donald Trump.
 When asked whether he thought Crooked Media was a 'media company', Favreau said, "I don't know if it's a political movement or a media company".

 The company announced a major expansion in October 2017 with the launch of Crooked.com, a text journalism site helmed by Editor-In-Chief Brian Beutler, a former New Republic senior editor.
-The expansion introduced the 'Crooked Contributors' network—a group of progressive journalists, activists, organizers, policy experts, campaign veterans, and comedians who would be featured in podcasts, videos, and articles produced by the company.
+The expansion introduced the "Crooked Contributors" network, a group of progressive journalists, activists, organizers, policy experts, campaign veterans, and comedians who would be featured in podcasts, videos, and articles produced by the company.

 The company uses advertising revenue to fund the business.